Divii2205/Web-Dev-Basics/Trimester2/Class 11_15.01.2025/notes.md

 ## Error first callbacks:
 Callbacks that handle the error first and the data next, for example: the callback used in the readFile asynchronous method

-Asynchronous: not
+Asynchronous: not concurrent
-Synchronous: not concurrent
+Synchronous: not serial